 From the airport Flybus operate services to Reykjavík in conjunction with all arriving and departing flights.
 Bus services go via the BSI bus terminal, and onto Reykjavík.
 (Pay for Flybus Plus to be dropped right outside your accommodation.)
 The journey takes about 45 minutes, pre book before you go or pay at the airport.
 It was a really fluid service plus there is WiFi on the buses.

-You might be interested to know that the restaurant at the bus terminal sells not only burgers but also sheep heads!
+You might be interested to know that the restaurant at the bus terminal sells not only burgers but also sheep heads.
 A traditional Icelandic dish which dates back to a time when people made use of every part of the animal.
-Not one I tried while I was out there I have to say!
+Not one I tried while I was out there, but very interesting to learn about Iceland’s culture.

-We stayed in the centre of Reykjavík at Loft Hostel, located on one of the main streets it was perfect, with shops, restaurants and funky bars all nearby and a short walk to all the city’s main attractions.
+We stayed in the centre of Reykjavík at Loft Hostel, located on one of the main streets it was perfect and in walking distance of shops, restaurants, funky bars and the city’s main attractions.

 A visit to Hallgrimskirkja church is a must; the impressive concrete structure was designed to look like volcanic basalt.
 Inside it houses an organ with 5727 pipes.
 For a small fee take the lift 74.5 metres to the top for beautiful panoramic views of Iceland.